Literacy Launch Institutes

 Stipends:

-Certain educators who participate in the Literacy Launch Institutes are eligible to receive a $500 stipend.
-Please read the details below carefully to determine your eligibility.
+Certain educators who participate in the Literacy Launch Institutes are eligible to receive a stipend of up to $500.
+Please read the details below carefully to determine your eligibility and the stipend amount.

 Stipend Details